CloudLabsAI-Azure/Cloud-Native-Application/labguide/05-Updating-Apps&Managing-Load-Balancing.md

 This task will set up a Kubernetes Ingress using an [Nginx proxy server](https://nginx.org/en/) to take advantage of path-based routing and TLS termination.

-1. Run the following command from an Azure Cloud Shell terminal to add the Nginx stable Helm repository:
+1. Run the following command from an windows command terminal to add the Nginx stable Helm repository:

     ```bash
     helm repo add ingress-nginx https://kubernetes.github.io/ingress-nginx